 Welcome to my Website

 I write educational fiction, non-fiction and teacher resources for a wide range of publishers.
-I also have a monthly column in Writers’ Forum about authors and their research.
+I also have two monthly columns in Writers’ Forum, one on writing for children and the other about authors and their research.
 I do school visits as well as run workshops and seminars on writing for children.

 My employment background has been largely within primary education, where I was a teacher from 1988.
 I became a full-time freelance writer in 2002, after the birth of my third child.